dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

 Whenever you use a component that belongs to the other framework, a switch between framework boundaries occurs.
-However, that switch only happens to the elements in the template of that component.
+That switch only happens to the elements in the template of that component.
 Consider a situation where you use an Angular component from AngularJS like this:

 <code-example language="html" escape="html">